klshh/Elevator-System-LLD/README.md

-# 🚀 Elevator System Design - LLD
+# 🚀 Utilities.Elevator System Design - LLD

-A Low-Level Design (LLD) implementation of an Elevator (Lift) System that models real-world elevator behavior in a multi-floor building.
+A Low-Level Design (LLD) implementation of an Utilities.Elevator (Lift) System that models real-world elevator behavior in a multi-floor building.
 Designed with object-oriented programming principles and extensibility in mind.

 ---